Shopify vs WordPress — Which Platform is Better?

 A more dedicated hosted solution worth investigating as a serious alternative to Shopify is BigCommerce; this is a very well-specced ecommerce platform that comes with a lot of great built-in selling features.
 Like Shopify, it is primarily aimed at web design novices who are starting a new business.

-You can check out our BigCommerce vs Shopify comparison review for more details on how BigCommerce stacks up against Shopify; our BigCommerce vs Squarespace article is also of relevance here.
+You can check out our BigCommerce vs Shopify comparison review for more details on how BigCommerce stacks up against Shopify; our WooCommerce vs BigCommerce post and our BigCommerce vs Squarespace article are also of relevance here.

-To find out more about all these ‘hosted’ solutions, you might like to check out our Wix vs Shopify comparison, our Wix review, our Wix vs Squarespace shootout, our Wix trial guide, our Squarespace review, our Squarespace pricing guide, our Squarespace free trial guide, our Wix vs WordPress comparison and our BigCommerce review.
+To find out more about all these ‘hosted’ solutions, you might like to check out our Wix vs Shopify comparison, our Wix review, our Wix vs Squarespace shootout, our Wix trial guide, our Squarespace review, our Wix vs WordPress comparison and our BigCommerce review.

 Webflow, an interesting product that offers a similar level of design flexibility to WordPress — but with many of the advantages of a hosted solution — is also worth investigating.
-You can check out our Webflow review here, our Squarespace versus Webflow shootout here and our Webflow vs Shopify comparison here.
+You can check out our Webflow review here and our Webflow vs Shopify comparison here.

 And finally, you always have the option of selling on online marketplaces like Amazon, eBay and Etsy.
 Our Shopify versus Amazon shootout, eBay vs Shopify comparison and our Etsy versus Shopify article take a look at the pros and cons of using platforms like these rather than an ecommerce website builder like Shopify to sell online.